Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/BG3 Infinite Patchways.md

 **Wabbajack could not find my game folder:**

-_Venture Forth_ will not work with anything but a legitimate copy of _Baldur's Gate 3_ purchased on _Steam._ If you own the game on _Steam,_ go back to the Installation step.
+_Infinite Pathways_ will not work with anything but a legitimate copy of _Baldur's Gate 3_ purchased on _Steam._ If you own the game on _Steam,_ go back to the Installation step.
 If this still doesn't work, ensure that you are not running Wabbajack as an Administrator. **Asking for help with pirated copies of the game will get you banned from Discord Support.**

 ## Post-Installation

-### Registering the Mods with _BG3 Mod Manager_

-Unfortunately, while _Wabbajack_ can handle the installation of all the mods necessary for this modlist, it cannot yet automatically register configuration changes necessary to make them work in game.
-To accomplish this yourself, you need to launch "BG3 Mod Manager" from the dropdown menu.
-Once it is open, select "Import Order From File..." from the "File" menu.
-The BG3MM directory will appear, double click on the **bottom most** mod configuration (the `.tsv` file).
-You will receive an error that mods are missing, this is a false flag because of MO2's VFS file structure.
-You must click "Remove All Missing" here.
-Don't worry -- _ModFixer_ is still in the list as an override.
-Once that is done, select "Export Order to Game" from the "File" menu and the mods will all be registered to your game.
+Keep in Mind if you dont like Certain NPC Overhauls or Choices that were made, mostly you can disable them in Mod Organizer 2.
+The Sex Framework is optional and doesnt add much Content anyway.

 ### Launching the Modlist